December 21, 2013

 Serves 4-6

-1 large butternut squash with long-neck, peeled and sliced 1/2 inch thick (will yield approximately 15 slices)
+-1 large butternut squash with a long neck, peeled and sliced 1/2 inch thick (will yield approximately 15 slices)

 Garnish: